-The principal sources of income for the Society in 2021 are membership income.
-There was no physical show held during 2021.
+The principal source of income for the Society in 2022 is event income.
+The only show that has taken place during 2022 is the Pig & Poultry event.
 The proceeds of these activities are applied to meet the key objectives through Practice with Science activity.